for-giobbe/for-giobbe.github.io/index.md

 - [A novel and exciting genus of Australian stick insect is described](https://doi.org/10.1093/zoolinnean/zlac074)

-- Shared signatures of endosymbiosis in Enterobacterales (WIP)
+- Shared signatures of the shift to endosymbiosis (WIP)

 - A phylogenetic approach to eDNA baits design (WIP)